TeganHakim/geopolitical-heatmap/README.md

 # geopolitical-heatmap
-A heatmap to show geopolitical unrest
+A heatmap to show geopolitical unrest from open source data.